Machine processing methods increase occupational health and safety on a network operator’s construction sites

 Negative

-– Filigree coordination of earthworks/pile breaker
+– Filigree coordination of earthworks/pile cutter

 – No or poor correction of errors made during pile production